lttng/lttng-docs/contents/using-lttng/controlling-tracing/lttng-live.md

 lttng view
 </pre>

-The correct arguments will be passed to the live viewer so that it may connect to the local relay daemon and start reading live events.
+The correct arguments are passed to the live viewer so that it may connect to the local relay daemon and start reading live events.

 You may also wish to use a live viewer not running on the target